Loke-60000/script_pingu/README.md

 Step1:

-Windows search bar then type 'path' and click on 'edit the system environment variables...'
+on your Windows search bar type 'path' and click on 'edit the system environment variables...'

 ![step_one](https://user-images.githubusercontent.com/104599813/209568577-62a817d9-c556-4007-a3b7-3d4dab0a9aec.png)